Steam Deck reservation errors abound, ship date now early 2022

 The people want Steam Decks, apparently.
 Moments after reservations for Valve's new handheld gaming device went live, parts of the Steam store stopped working: Mainly, the part where you can reserve a Steam Deck, right here.

 We were all seeing the "something went wrong" screen above at first, but as of 10:20 am Pacific, two of us in the US managed to put in reservations.
-Others on the PC Gamer team have not had success, and are seeing the following messages:
+Others on the PC Gamer team haven't been so lucky, and are seeing the following messages:

 - "There seems to have been an error initializing or updating your transaction.
 Please wait a minute and try again or contact support for assistance."